lsei/pioneer-ddj-400/README.md

 ddj.setPadLeft(1, 1, true);
 ```

+# Values:

+-   Midi values typically range between 0 and 127.
+In order to increase the precision Pioneer send two values every time a dial is changes.
+I've interpreted this as a major and minor value and added them together to result in a value between 0 and 128 that I map to [0,1].
+I'm not sure if this is correct and if it will correctly show the middle value at 0.5.

 # Open TODOs

 -   [] Make sure all functions are available on the left and the right side